adalkiran/distributed-inference/README.md

 #### **2. Single Host, with GPU support**

 This profile is to run whole services in same host machine, which has at least one graphic card supporting CUDA.
-Redis instance will be stay internal, won't be exposed to network.
+Redis instance will be staying internal, and won't be exposed to network.

 * Clone this repo and run in terminal: